 Whether you’re a researcher or fundraiser, you may have a love/hate relationship with the prospect profile.
-Yes, they can be time consuming to create (unless you use PRO’s automatic profile builder, that is).
-But if your development team doesn’t use profiles at all, you could be missing out.
+Yes, they can be time-consuming to create, though if your development team doesn’t use profiles at all, you could be missing out.
 Since a profile is the master document of all your fundraising intelligence on each prospect, they can often make or break a major gift opportunity.

 The case for profiles